Self-care for Sensitive Souls

 You feel more deeply connected to nature

-As we slowly focus our attention on whatever we're drawn to - the song of a bird, the scent of the earth, the soft, changing cloudscape in the sky - our experience deepens.
+As we gradually focus our attention on whatever we're drawn to - the song of a bird, the scent of the earth, the soft, changing cloudscape in the sky - our experience deepens.
 We feel nature affecting us, restoring and healing us.

 If we allow ourselves to be in listening mode, we may even notice things in nature that speak to us in metaphors about our own life.
 This is a practice of not trying to find something, but just being open to what is trying to find you.